ansible/ansible/docsite/rst/guide_cloudstack.rst

     ---
     cs_offering: Large

-The web servers should get a ``Small`` offering as we would scale them horizontaly, which is also our default offering.
+The web servers should get a ``Small`` offering as we would scale them horizontally, which is also our default offering.
+We also ensure the known web ports are opened for the world.

 .. code-block:: yaml